 Government success in implementing fiscal policy depends on its familiarity with the advantages and disadvantages of fiscal policy.
 This guide looks deeply into what fiscal policy is and the pros and cons of fiscal policy implementation.
+Fiscal policies are implemented at the macro level of the economy.
+They might not affect you at an individual level.
+Failure to feel the effect does not imply fiscal policies are not effective.
+However, you are likely to feel the effect at the business level and more dominantly in the sector where you are economically active.

 Table of Contents